jpignata/blog/articles/protected-method-visibility.md

 "From my ruby life for now, here's the only place where protected method lives."

 Protected method visibility could make sense to use in workaday code for the above cases.
-If you're going to use it, leave a paper trail in either the commit message or the RDoc documentation for the method briefly explaining why.
+It was designed for the object interaction patterns shown in the first two examples -- attributes for comparison operations and mutator methods for immutable objects.
+The latter two examples -- fulfilling an abstract class' contract and framework hooks -- are not universally applied patterns and aren't enforced by the language.
+If you're going to use `protected` in this way it's worth a quick discussion with your team to determine if the pattern would be useful or at the very least leaving a paper trail in either the commit message or the RDoc documentation for the methods briefly explaining why they are marked `protected`.